kathleenmerc/zymo-research-assignment/README.md

 ## Features

+- Form Validation and Successful Submission Modal for better user experience
+- Media Queries and Smooth Scrolling for website responsiveness
+- Animations implemented with CSS keyframes and JavaScript Intersection Observer
 - CSS Flexbox and Grid
 - DOM Manipulation and Event Listeners
-- Form Validation and Modal informing the user of their successful form submission
 - CSS hover styling for buttons
-- Media Queries and Smooth Scrolling for website responsiveness
-- Animations implemented with CSS keyframes and JavaScript Intersection Observer